Heavy Equipment Maintenance

 Online Heavy Equipment Maintenance Programs

-In 2018-2019, 340 schools offered a equipment maintenance program of some type.
+In the 2020-2021 academic year, 354 schools offered some type of heavy/industrial equipment maintenance program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |